writethedocs/www/README.md

    1. download and install [pip](https://pip.pypa.io/en/stable/installing/).
    2. install `virtualenv` using your package manager.

-3. By default, `virtualenv` uses the Python interpreter that it was installed with.
-If necessary, run `virtualenv --python=/usr/bin/python2.7 <path/to/new/virtualenv>` to have `virtualenv` use the 2.7 interpreter.
+3. If you have already been using `virtualenv` with a different version of Python, you may need to run `virtualenv --python=/usr/bin/python2.7 <path/to/new/virtualenv>` to have `virtualenv` use the 2.7 interpreter.

 ### Installing the project requirements